iamSabib/Honey-Meal-Server/README.md

-Here’s a sample README for the Honey Meal server-side project:

----

 # Honey Meal - Server Side

 Honey Meal is a Hostel Management system for university students developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This server-side part of the project handles the backend logic, including user authentication, meal data management, and payment processing.
 It works in conjunction with the client-side to provide a complete solution for managing hostel meals, reviews, and premium membership subscriptions.